Flights to and from, and within the United Arab Emirates (UAE)

 - As of mid 2009 it doesn't look like construction has even started yet, let alone be anywhere near completion.

-- Maybe something like 2015 is more realistic, if the airport ever does get off the ground (excuse the pun).
+- Maybe something like 2015 or 2020 is more realistic, if the airport ever does get off the ground (excuse the pun).

 Ajman plane crashes and incidents